-UK Government Department for International Development (DFID) has published a conceptual framework7 to guide DFID's future approach to agriculture and the agrifood sector.
+UK Government Department for International Development (DFID) has published a conceptual framework7 to guide DFID's future approach to agriculture and the agri-food sector.
 Promoting agricultural transformation will require a specific focus on market and value chain development that will help smallholder farmers to become sustainably profitable and respond effectively to market demand.
 Technology and innovation are equally important not least as a key driver of productivity growth and value addition.
 The availability of relevant technology requires global, regional and national research and development that responds to the priority needs of farmers and the agrifood sector, recognising the different needs of different levels of farms, geographical zones and value chains.

-3.4 Policy and framework in Hungary
+3.7 Policy and framework in Hungary

-The ICT Association of Hungary prepared the digital strategy for agricultural sector in 2016.
+The digital strategy for agricultural sector was prepared by the ICT Association of Hungary in 2016.
 In the following paragraphs, strategic guidelines are summarized.